Penguin-Spy/skins-factored/readme.md

 > Pronounced "`skins factored`", written as "`!skins`" in all lowercase

 This is a Factorio library mod that makes it easy for other mods to add custom characters (skins), with a character picker.
 This mod takes a different approach than other skin-changer mods: instead of trying to extract the skins from multiple installed skin mods, it acts as a library for mods to include, meaning a player can install just one skin mod, or any number of them, and they'll all work as expected (if they use this library).
+As of 1.3.0, this mod can also collect skins that do not use this API, but haven't overridden the default engineer character.
+If you are a developer of one of these mods, I still recommend you use this API as it's much simpler.

 This library was written to be compatible with almost all mods that edit the default character prototype.
-It is explicitly compatible with [Jetpack](https://mods.factorio.com/mod/jetpack), [Space Exploration](https://mods.factorio.com/mod/space-exploration), and [RPG System](https://mods.factorio.com/mod/RPGsystem).
+It is explicitly compatible with [Jetpack](https://mods.factorio.com/mod/jetpack), [Space Exploration](https://mods.factorio.com/mod/space-exploration), [RPG System](https://mods.factorio.com/mod/RPGsystem), and [CharacterModHelper](https://mods.factorio.com/mod/CharacterModHelper).
 If you encounter any issues with compatibility with another mod, please [make an issue](https://github.com/Penguin-Spy/skins-factored/issues) or [a discussion post](https://mods.factorio.com/mod/skins-factored/discussion)!
 (Note that with the release of Factorio 2.0, mod updates may cause compatibility issues, make a discussion post if you encounter any!)